 Tomato Problems: How to Identify and Treat Septoria Leaf Spot

 Septoria leaf spot, caused by the fungus Septoria lycopersici, is sometimes mistaken for early blight in tomatoes – and vice versa.
 In fact, tomato plants can be infected with both at the same time.
-Fortunately, it’s not hard to distinguish between the two.
-Plus, they can be treated similarly.

 What does Septoria leaf spot look like?

-Lower leaves show symptoms first
+Lower leaves show symptoms first.

 Round, yellow or water-soaked spots appear on the undersides of leaves.
 They quickly emerge on leaf tops and turn to black or brown with tiny black dots in the center.